zezl7/esd-2024-kubernetes/workshop/2_Interact_with_Cluster/README.md

 ### `kubectl`
 `Objective`: **interact** with cluster to create pods and other components (e.g., _Service_, _Secret_, _ConfigMap_) on that node.

 > Kubectl is a `comand line tool` for K8s clusters.
 It submits commands to the API server (a master node process, main entrypoint) in order to interact with the cluster (e.g., create/delete components).
-The work processes will execute the commands.
+The work nodes will execute the commands.
 >
 > FYI: `kubectl` got installed as a dependency when you installed `minikube`. 🙀